 (2) Notwithstanding any other Act of the State, the State has, and any Ministers of the State therein mentioned or referred to have, all the powers, discretions and authorities necessary or requisite to enable it or them to discharge the undertakings given by the State in the Agreement, in a manner wholly consistent with the terms of the Agreement; and anything done in the exercise of those powers, discretions or authorities shall be lawful, notwithstanding the provisions of any other Act.

 3A.
 Ratification of Variation Agreement

 The Variation Agreement is ratified.

-[Section 3A inserted by No. 29 of 1973 s.
+[Section 3A inserted: No. 29 of 1973 s.
 3.]

 3B.
 Ratification of Second Variation Agreement

 The Second Variation Agreement is ratified.